EmmanuelBeziat/php-rest-json/README.md

 Please note that this tool is just an example of usecase, you should edit the files (views, route, etc.) to match your needs.

-It’s still lacking an authentication module and CORS advanced management.
+It’s still lacking an authentication module and CORS advanced management, strong errors and responses gestion.
 I strongly discourage to use it in production.

 ## Setup